 Jul 10, 2017 · Keeping your overhead crane in service and in peak operating condition, should be a top priority for safety, maintenance, or operations personnel at any job site or industrial facility.
 Frequent and periodic inspections help to keep crane and hoist equipment operating at top efficiency, help keep the user and other personnel safe, help reduce costly down time, and extend the life of the equipment.

-The Occupational Safety and Health Administration (OSHA) standards for overhead and gantry cranes state, “Only designated personnel shall be permitted to operate a crane covered by this section” (1910.179(b)(8).
-“Designated,” according to 1910.179(a)(35), refers to those individuals deemed to be qualified to operate an overhead crane
+The Requirements for Operator Training for use of Overhead Cranes and Hoists The Occupational Safety and Health Administration (OSHA) standards for overhead and gantry cranes state, “Only designated personnel shall be permitted to operate a crane covered by this section” (1910.179(b)(8).

 Nov 10, 2018 · OSHA Crane Rule Resource Center .
 Following the November 9, 2018, publication in the Federal Register of the Final Rule for the qualification of crane operators, OSHA has provided further guidance and clarification on the effective dates of its new qualification requirements for crane operators.
 The three most important dates to be aware of are: